freebsd/freebsd-src/decoder/tests/auto-fdo/autofdo.md

 parameters.
 For example:

 ```
-perf record -e cs_etm/@28c06000.etr/u --per-thread -- /bin/ls
+perf record -e cs_etm/@tmc_etr0/u --per-thread -- /bin/ls
 ```

-Will record the userspace execution of '/bin/ls' into the ETR located at 0x28c06000.
-Note the `--per-thread` option is required - perf currently only supports trace of a single thread of execution.
-CPU wide trace is a work in progresss.
+Will record the userspace execution of '/bin/ls' using tmc_etr0 as sink.

+## Capturing modes

+You can trace a single-threaded program in two different ways:

+1. By specifying `--per-thread`, and in this case the CoreSight subsystem will record only a trace relative to the given program.

+2. By NOT specifying `--per-thread`, and in this case CPU-wide tracing will be enabled.
+In this scenario the trace will contain both the target program trace and other workloads that were executing on the same CPU

 ## Processing trace and profiles